Ebay fake page in German detected

 Red flags to watch for:

-• Copied content, mismatched context: The first page contains legitimate-looking information about Pass Sécurité, but it is hosted on a phishing domain.
-Attackers copy this content to appear credible.
-The presence of such content does not make the page legitimate.
+• Copied footer content: While the footer contains real BDO information (toll-free numbers, regulatory disclosures), phishing pages often copy this text to appear credible.
+The presence of this content does not make the page legitimate.

 What to do if you encounter this: